geosolutions-it/MapStore2/docs/developer-guide/code-conventions.md

 # TL;DR

 - Access to the state using state selectors
-- Prefer plugin configuration over `initialState` for plugins configurations
+- Prefer plugins `cfg` over `initialState` for plugins configurations
 - Use `web/client/libs/ajax` in your hooks or in redux-observable for async

 ## Access to the state using state selectors